msantos/libenospace/README.md

   libenospace will not work with statically linked programs or programs that directly make syscalls.

-* currently libenospace only enforces usage limits on extfs and ecryptfs
+* currently libenospace only enforces usage limits on:

+    * extfs (ext2, ext3, ext4)
+    * ecryptfs
+    * btrfs

 * usage limits apply to all filesystems the program accesses